 Sew a quilted tiny bag just the right size for your phone and wallet!
 This easy to sew little tote has quilted sides – just like your favorite designer style bags and wallets.There is a large pocket on the outside plus small pockets on the inside.

 Since we’re doing designer quilting techniques, I cut into my designer Tula Pink fabrics – yay!
 But I was missing one coordinating fabric for the straps.
-The Caligraphy print from the Sweet Caroline collection that I curated with QT Fabrics was perfect.
-You can find it here.
+The Caligraphy print from the Sweet Caroline collection I curated with QT Fabrics was perfect.
+Unfortunately, those fabrics are no longer available.

 Are you ready to sew a Quilted TIny Bag?
 Let’s get sewing!